mattm/sql-style-guide/README.md

 left join charges on charges.user_id = users.id
 ```

-### Join conditions should be on the same line as the join
+### Single join conditions should be on the same line as the join

 ```sql
 -- Good